Paul Stewart (ice hockey): Career

 Stewart played in both the World Hockey Association and the National Hockey League.
 He played with Mark Messier for the Cincinnati Stingers.
 His last season of top-level professional hockey was 1979–80 with the Quebec Nordiques.

 After his playing days ended, he had a lengthy career as an NHL referee, beginning in 1986.
 He officiated 1,010 regular season games (including Guy Lafleur's final NHL game), 49 playoff games, the 1987 Canada Cup, the 1991 Canada Cup and two All-Star games.
 He never wore a helmet during his officiating career.
 From the 1994–95 NHL season until his retirement in 2003, he wore uniform number 22.

-Stewart is men's and women's league director of officiating for ECAC Hockey, and in 2012, also took on duties as a judicial and discipline consultant to the Kontinental Hockey League.
+Stewart was the men's and women's league director of officiating for ECAC Hockey, and in 2012, also took on duties as a judicial and discipline consultant to the Kontinental Hockey League.

+Personal life

+Stewart graduated with a Bachelor of Arts in Asian History from the University of Pennsylvania in 1976.
+He is the only Penn alumnus to play in the NHL, as the university's varsity hockey program was discontinued in 1978.